Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: Numerical experiments

+The above distribution is a spike-and-slab prior, using a Dirac mass at zero (the spike) and a Laplace distribution (the slab).
+This prior is hard to deal with, in general, as it requires model-specific derivations \citep{ray2022}.
+Furthermore, the latter methods minimize the exclusive KL divergence and we are not aware of any work that tries to approximate a spike-and-slab posterior by minimizing a Rényi divergence.
+We will thus assume the so-called LASSO spike-and-slab prior \citep{bai2021}, which has a continuous density defined as

+with $\lambda_0 \ll \lambda_1$.
+Now, the Dirac mass is replaced by a very spiky Laplace distribution as well.

+We compare the RMM, the PRMM, and the VRB algorithm with target $\pi(\beta) \propto p(y | \beta) p_0(\beta)$.
+All the algorithms are run considering an approximating exponential family $\mathcal{Q}$, chosen as the family of Gaussian distributions with diagonal covariance matrices.
+The parametrization of this family is detailed in Appendix \ref{section:appendixProxComputations}.
+For the PRMM algorithm, we use the regularizer $r(\theta) = \eta \| \theta_1\|_1$ with $\eta \geq 0$.
+This can be understood as the Lagrangian relaxation \citep{hiriart1993} with multiplier $\eta \geq 0$ of the constraint $\sum_{i=1}^d \| \theta_1\|_1 \leq c$, for some $c \geq 0$ such that the constrained set is non empty.
 Our $\ell_1$-like regularizer enforces sparsity on all the components of the mean $\mu$, except the component $\mu_0$.
-The aim is to mimic the sparse structure of $\overline{\beta}$ that was simulated from $p_0$.
-The computation of the corresponding Bregman proximal operator for this choice of $r$ is detailed in Appendix \ref{section:appendixProxComputations}.
+The idea is to mimic the sparse structure of $\overline{\beta}$ that was simulated from $p_0$.
+The computation of the corresponding Bregman proximal operator for this choice of regularizer is detailed in Appendix \ref{section:appendixProxComputations}.